trannhukhoinguyen/tosuthien.vercel.app/src/content/koans/en/48 gateless gate/case-36-changsha-returns-to-the-temple.md

 ---
-title: "Case 36: Changsha Returns to the Temple"
+title: "36: Changsha Returns to the Temple"
-meta_title: "Case 36: Changsha Returns to the Temple"
+meta_title: "36: Changsha Returns to the Temple"
-description: "Case 36: Changsha Returns to the Temple"
+description: "36: Changsha Returns to the Temple"
-date: 2024-09-12
+date: 2024-09-13
 image: "/images/image-placeholder.jpg"
 types: ["Koan 1"]
 masters: [""]